World stocks stall as U.S.-China tensions flare again

 "People don't want to be caught on the wrong side," said Geoff Yu, head of the UK investment office at UBS Wealth Management.
 "It does reflect there's cash on the sidelines.
 If you can stretch the positive narrative, if the trade issue is out of the way for the time being, we might actually see a demand pick up."

-U.S. markets are closed for Thanksgiving, but equity futures for all three major indexes were down around 0.3%.
+U.S. markets are closed for Thanksgiving, but equity futures for all three major indexes were down between 0.2% and 0.3%.

-However, the currency failed to build on its gains, trading around $1.294.
-It was flat versus the euro after surging to its highest in nearly seven months at 85 pence <EURGBP=D3>.
+However, the currency failed to build on its gains, trading steady against the dollar at $1.2926.
+It was little changed versus the euro after surging to its highest in nearly seven months at 85 pence in early London trading <EURGBP=D3>.

 Implementing Brexit by the end of January, as Johnson had promised, would leave him a "miniscule" 11 months to agree a trade deal with the European Union, analysts at Societe Generale told clients.